Seagate/cortx-motr/doc/dev/ldrr2/usecases/motr_design.md

 1. Any node in cluster can server S3 request for any storage set.
    - e.g In above figure Node 1 from Storage Set 1 can server read request for object stored in Storage Set 2

+Note that any change in the above assumption will have implications on design.

 ## 2.1:Storage-Set
 The figure below shows the details of storage set
+- Storage set consist of N number of nodes i.e server and enclosure pair
+- For LDRR2 each enclosure will have two Disk Droup (DG) and DG can be a failure domain.
+- Two serve two DG, each server will need two instance of motr IO and CAS running on it.

 ![Storage Set Details](images/StorageSetDetails.JPG)

-Element of Storage set are described in following section
+Elements of Storage set are described in following section

 ### 2.1.1:Enclosure
 Enclosure+Firmware creates Disk Group (DG) by groupping set of drives which contoller can access.
 Controller access drives through SAS Expander, so each contoller can access all DG.
 This helps to provide controller failover.